Complete Guide

 Section 24(b)

-Deduction up to ₹2 lakh for interest paid on home loan for self-occupied property.
-No upper limit for let-out property.
+The deduction of up to ₹2 lakh as interest charged on home loan on self-occupant property.
+No maximum on let-out property.

 Max: ₹2,00,000 (self-occupied)